MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/4-sql-managed-instance.md

 Like Azure SQL Managed Instance, you can deploy Azure Arc-enabled SQL Managed instance with two deployment options called [service tiers](https://docs.microsoft.com/azure/azure-arc/data/service-tiers):

-- **General purpose** - As it's name implies, this service tier is for most workloads.This service tier has a limit for resources such as core and memory but comes with built-in basic high availability through Kubernetes and shared storage.
+- **General purpose** - As its name implies, this service tier is for most workloads.This service tier has a limit for resources such as core and memory but comes with built-in basic high availability through Kubernetes and shared storage.

 - **Business critical (preview)** - This service tier is designed for workloads that require the best performance and highest level of availability.
-This service tier has no limits for memory or cores and uses availability groups to provide high availability includes read scale out.
+This service tier has no limits for memory or cores and uses availability groups to provide high availability with read scale-out.

 Both service tiers are billed on a per core basis but also include the ability to use Azure Hybrid Benefit licensing and a developer option for no cost.
 Business critical service tier is currently under preview so does not incur any charges for use.